Jiri to Everest Base Camp Trek – Classical Route

 • Experienced & Licensed Local Trekking Guide

-• Medical Kit for safety of the trekkers.
+• Medical Kit for the safety of the trekkers (carried by your Trekking Guide)

-• Porter for trekker luggage (if required), one porter for 2 people, maximum weight up to 16 kg for porter.
+• Porter for trekkers' luggage (if required), one porter for 2 people, maximum weight up to 16 kg for a porter.

-• Farewell Dinner at Kathmandu
+• Farewell Dinner in Kathmandu

 • Certificate of Completion (if required)